sayanarijit/viper/docs/_build/html/_sources/python_api.rst.txt

 More on Task: Command Factories, Output Processors, Callbacks and ...
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The minimum requirements of defining a :py:class:`~viper.Task` requires is to define the task name and the command factory.
-Optionally, we can also define the stdout and stderr processors, and also the pre and post run callbacks.
+The minimum requirements of defining a :py:class:`~viper.Task` is to pass the task name and the command factory.
+Optionally, we can also pass the stdout and stderr processors, and also the pre and post run callbacks.

-The command factory expects a :py:class:`~viper.Host` object and return a tuple of string.
+The command factory expects a :py:class:`~viper.Host` object and returns a tuple of string.

 Example: